-Cecilia serves as a Health Ambassador for The Rogosin Institute's Center for Health Action and Policy (CHAP) team to educate kidney patients on improving their quality of life, the different modalities of dialysis and the benefits of transplantation.
+Cecilia serves as a Wellness Ambassador for The Rogosin Institute to educate kidney patients on improving their quality of life, the different modalities of dialysis and the benefits of transplantation.
 Her mission as an advocate is fueled by her own chronic kidney disease journey, combined with her more than 20 years of experience as a public relations professional promoting specialty healthcare initiatives to inform communities on gaining better access to information, resources and care.

-As a Kidney Warrior and breast cancer survivor over the past 15 years, Cecilia has advocated for herself as a dialysis patient and since becoming a kidney transplant recipient in 2013.
+As a Kidney Warrior and breast cancer survivor over the past 15 years,

+Cecilia has advocated for herself as a dialysis patient and since becoming a kidney transplant recipient in 2013.
 She has engaged with ESRD patients and served as a speaker at several events.
 More than a decade ago, she joined a group of other CKD patients in Washington, DC, where they successfully encouraged House Representatives to sponsor a bill ensuring Medicare coverage of patients' education on dialysis modality options.